No True Scotsman

 This isn't no true Scotsman.
 The definition was established ahead of time and applies consistently.
 The fallacy requires the redefinition to happen in response to the counterexample.
 Pre-existing criteria that someone fails are just criteria.
 Criteria that emerge right when a counterexample arrives are the fallacy.

-Ask for the definition before the counterexample was raised.
+If you're on the receiving end, ask for the definition the speaker would have given before the counterexample was raised.
 "What are the criteria for a 'real' X, written down in advance, that would apply to everyone equally?"
-If the criteria can only be named after the counterexample is known, they were reverse-engineered to exclude it.
-That's the fallacy showing itself.
+If those criteria emerge only now, they were reverse-engineered.